 Full of mystery and intrigue, many of these time-ravaged ruins are open to the public, welcoming visitors to hear their tales of theft, murder and spooky apparitions.
-One such fortification has even had a starring role in Harry Potter!
+One such fortification, the majestic Alnwick Castle, has even had a starring role in Harry Potter!

-Why not book a stay in one of our fabulous cottages in Northumberland and discover the magic of this region's castles with our complete guide, starting with one that boasts some of our favourite views in the area…
+Why not book a stay in one of our fabulous cottages in Northumberland and discover the magic of this region's castles with our complete guide to Northumberland's Castles, starting with one that boasts some of our favourite views in the area…

 Towering above the Northumberland coast atop a rocky plateau, Bamburgh Castle is a magnificent fortress that was once the royal seat of the Kings of Northumbria.
 Restored by Lord Armstrong in the late Victorian period, this 11th century Norman castle provides an ancestral home to the Armstrong family to this day.
 Spanning over 9 acres of land, Bamburgh is one of the largest inhabited castles in the country.